quasarframework/quasar/docs/src/pages/app-extensions/development-guide/introduction.md

 ## Getting started

 An App Extension is an npm package.
-There are two official kits for creating App Extensions.
+There are two official kits for creating App Extensions:

 1. The official `App Extension` starter kit (_AE Starter Kit_)
 2. The second official kit is the `UI` kit (_UI Starter Kit_)